 Start with a real user problem.
 Connect the right data.
 Build evaluation.
 Add trust controls.
 Launch carefully.
 Improve from real feedback.

-If you want to add AI to an existing product without turning it into a fragile demo, QuirkyBit can help design and build the feature through machine learning, NLP, and data engineering services.
+If you want to add AI to an existing product without turning it into a fragile demo, QuirkyBit can help design and build the feature through AI consulting, machine learning, NLP, and data engineering services.
+The companion guide for feature selection is How to Choose an AI Feature for an Existing Product.